jeevanjoseph/stats201/README.md

 RUN;
 ```

-In `PROC GLM`, the `plots=diagnostics` option generates a panel of plots that lets us validate the normailty of error terms assumptions.
+In `PROC GLM`, the `plots=diagnostics` option generates a panel of plots that lets us validate the normality of error terms assumptions.
 The `class` is the categorical variable. `model` specifies the response and predictor variables in the model.
 The `means` includes the option to run the `hovtest` (using levene's method in this case).

 The `PROC GLM` displays the ANOVA table with the F-Value as well as the P value.
-If the P value is lesser than the significance level then we can say that the probability of seeing an F-value as extreme as the one computed, purely by chance is very small, and we can reject the H0 that the population means are equal (in other words, the predictor valuable values do not affect the response variable).
+If the P value is lesser than the significance level then we can say that the probability of seeing an F-value as extreme as the one computed, purely by chance is very small, and we can reject the H0 that the population means are equal (in other words, we reject the idea that the predictor valuable values do not affect the response variable).
 But before we can trust the P-value, we need to check the assumptions.
 The Normal QQ plots and the histograms give us an idea if the error terms are following a normal distribution.

-The HOV test will produce a test statistic and a P-value whcih we can use to evaluate the H0 of equal variances in the error terms.
-This simply tells us that at leat one of levels in the categorical predictor variable has a significant effect on the response variable.
-To know which level has this effect, we need the post-hoc tests to compare every category level in the predictor with each other or against a chosed reference level.
+The HOV test will produce a test statistic and a P-value which we can use to evaluate the H0 of equal variances in the error terms.
+This simply tells us that at least one of levels in the categorical predictor variable has a significant effect on the response variable.
+To know which level has this effect, we need the post-hoc tests to compare every category level in the predictor with each other or against a chosen reference level.

 ## POST HOC PairWise Comparison - Detect which level in a cat.Predictor level is causing effect in ANOVA

 If we reject the H0 in AVONA, and determine that at-least one of the predictor variable levels is significantly different from the others, we  use the Post Hoc pairwise comparisons to see which one (or more) is different.
+Here we can use

+* __Tukey's adjustment__ to compare between every pair
+or
-Here we can use __Tukey's adjustment__ to compare between every pair or __Dunnett's Adjustment__ to compare each category against a single "control" group.
+* __Dunnett's Adjustment__ to compare each category against a single "control" group

 The results of the post hoc analysis are graphed using a diffogram.
 The diffogram's diagonal line represents the case when there is no difference between the means.
 Each pairwise comparison is plotted and the confidence intervals are represented as lines.
 If the condifence interval line touches the diagonal, then the means are not significantly different.
 Control plots are another mechanism used for Dunnets's method where there is a control group.
 The Control plot has a shaded area and lines that represent the mean. if the line falls inside the shaded area, then the difference means for that variable compared to the control group is not significant.

 ```SAS